Bay of Islands – Guide for Backpackers

 The adventure is on the water!

 144 islands await to be explored on the Bay of Islands.
-Although it is highly unlikely you will see them all, taking a walk, snorkelling or having a BBQ on the beach on 1 or 2 of the islands is not a bad way to spend some time here.
+Although it is highly unlikely you will see them all, taking a walk, snorkelling or having a BBQ on the beach on one or two of the islands is not a bad way to spend some time here.
+Find out how exactly you can be doing some awesome adventure activities in the Bay of Islands as well as some budget activities in this Bay of Islands guide for backpackers.

-The Bay of Islands is steeped in history too, as this was where the Waitangi Treaty was signed between the British and the Maori, and is where the 1st Europeans started to settle in New Zealand, with Russell being its capital back in the 19th century.
+The Bay of Islands is steeped in history too, as this was where the Waitangi Treaty was signed between the British and the Maori and is where the first Europeans started to settle in New Zealand, with Russell being its capital back in the 19th century.
+So get exploring the ever-popular Bay of Islands!

 Things you Can’t miss in the Bay of Islands